brycewray/eleventy_solo/src/posts/2018/11/some-curmudgeonish-thoughts.md

 But once your output was proportional type, one space was quite enough, [as it has been in conventional typography for decades](https://en.wikipedia.org/wiki/Sentence_spacing#Transition_to_single_spacing).
 Even [legal documents](https://abovethelaw.com/2011/04/small-firms-big-lawyers-the-perfect-font-to-show-you-don%E2%80%99t-care/) have been overwhelmingly in proportional type for a long time, now.

 If you’re using monospaced typefaces for whatever reason, then, yes, double-space between sentences to your heart’s content if you want. **But** if you’re using **proportional** type—which the vast majority of you are—there really is **no** reason to type double spaces between sentences.
-That’s especially true if you’re preparing copy for the Web, since [browsers usually ignore more than one space after a period unless you purposely work around that](https://stackoverflow.com/questions/17784595/do-browsers-remove-whitespace-in-between-text-of-any-html-tag).
+That’s especially true if you’re preparing copy for the web, since [browsers usually ignore more than one space after a period unless you purposely work around that](https://stackoverflow.com/questions/17784595/do-browsers-remove-whitespace-in-between-text-of-any-html-tag).

 <p>&nbsp;</p>